Xeradeft/2015_Python-2.7.5_DungeonConquest/README.md

 # 2015_Python-2.7.5_DungeonConquest
 Final project for Gr10 high school course - Used Python 2.7.5 to create a text-based dungeon conquest RPG battle simulator game with story

+*Do not use code from this or copy any aspects without explicit permission from creator*